edbratt/hk2-site-test/extensibility.md

 ## Interception

-[AOP Alliance][aopalliance] method and constructor interception is supported by HK2.
-Methods and constructors that are to be intercepted are identified using instances of the HK2 [InterceptionService][interceptionservice].
+[AOP Alliance][aopalliance] method and constructor interception is supported by GlassFish HK2.
+Methods and constructors that are to be intercepted are identified using instances of the GlassFish HK2 [InterceptionService][interceptionservice].
 An example of how to use the [InterceptionService][interceptionservice] can be found [here][aopexample].

-There is an HK2 provided default implementation of the [InterceptionService][interceptionservice] which uses annotations to indicate services that should be intercepted, those that should do the intercepting and to bind intercepted methods and constructors to their interceptors.
-Information about the HK2 provided default implementation of the [InterceptionService][interceptionservice] can be found [here][aopdefault].
+There is an GlassFish HK2 provided default implementation of the [InterceptionService][interceptionservice] which uses annotations to indicate services that should be intercepted, those that should do the intercepting and to bind intercepted methods and constructors to their interceptors.
+Information about the GlassFish HK2 provided default implementation of the [InterceptionService][interceptionservice] can be found [here][aopdefault].

 ## Dynamic Configuration Listeners